Lithuanian Parliamentary Delegation To Arrive In Georgia Soon Amid Political Crisis - UNM - UrduPoint

 Earlier in the day, Georgian Prime Minister Giorgi Gakharia announced his resignation, citing disagreement with his team on the case of UNM chair Nika Melia, who was stripped of his parliamentary immunity this week after a Tbilisi court ruled to remand Melia into custody.
 In connection with Gakharia's resignation, the Internal Affairs Ministry temporarily suspended the planned detention of Melia.

-Melia is currently staying at the UNM headquarters in Tbilisi.
-Party members are celebrating the prime minister's resignation and suspension of the detention procedure.
+Melia and the UNM Party celebrated the prime minister's resignation and suspension of the detention procedure at the party headquarters in Tbilisi.
 Lithuanian Ambassador to Georgia Andrius Kalindra arrived at the headquarters of the UNM to meet with opposition members.

 "Lithuania has taken on the role of Georgia's informal lobbyist in the European Union.
 Therefore, we [with Kalindra] talked to them not only about their [Lithuanian] parliamentary delegation coming in the next few days [in Georgia] to meet with the opposition and the political spectrum in general and play a positive role in [resolving] the political crisis, but also about EU policy [on Georgia] in general.
 [We talked about] what should be done to get the country out of this very difficult political crisis," Salome Samadashvili told Rustavi 2 broadcaster.